sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 /PATH/julia-1.6.2/bin/julia /PATH/TAPER-master/correction_multi.jl -m N -a N alignment.fasta > clean_alignment.fasta
 ```

 **We found that using OptrimAl, CIAlign, TAPER, and again OptrimAl gave satisfactorily clean alignments without excessive loss of data**

+**CIAlign may actually be able to achieve the same on its own.
+It is best to experiement a bit to find the combination suiting best your dataset**

 #### Rename sequences in all alignments

-We have scripts for that, just ask!
+We have scripts for that, check the scripts section!